andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 Not sure what is meant with connecting to the same L2 physical device though...
 But anyhow, this constraint can be a limiting factor and something to be aware of.
 Some explanations:

 If you have an NSX environment with one common Overlay transportzone across all vSphere clusters, but configured with three individual VDS switches (1 specific VDS pr vSphere cluster) it is currently not supported.
-Having individual VDS switches pr cluster allows you to have only relevant portgroups in your vSphere clusters that are configured specifically for their respective clusters network, different vlans, placed in different racks and there is no L2 between them, only L3.
+Having individual VDS switches per cluster allows you to have only relevant portgroups in your vSphere clusters that are configured specifically for their respective cluster's network, different vlans, placed in different racks and there is no L2 between them, only L3.
 The different vSphere clusters can be on different racks with different ToR switches, in a Spine-Leaf topology, different subnets/vlans configured for mgmt, vmotion, vSAN, Geneve tunnel VLAN, VM network and so on.

 An example when having a dedicated VDS pr vSphere cluster:

 ![dedicated vds pr cluster](images/image-20230504085748736.png)

-the illustration above indicates that we have portgroups defined that is valid for the VLAN trunks configured to the attached ToR switches with the corresponding VLAN trunks.
+The illustration above indicates that we have portgroups defined that is valid for the VLAN trunks configured to the attached ToR switches with the corresponding VLAN trunks.
 So there is no risk of using any of the portgroups defined in the respective VDS in any of the above two vSphere clusters to use VLAN portgoups that has not been defined in the ToR switches trunk-ports.
 That means you will not end up with any unrelevant portgroups not valid for the respective cluster they are being used in.
 All this depends on the vlan trunks configured in the ToR switches.
 There is no need to have portgroups spanning across different vSphere clusters with unrelevant vlan tags.
 They will just end up not getting anywhere, and create a lot of "noise" for the admin managing these portgroups.

-The example below illustrates one shared VDS across all vSphere clusters, where we have differentiating ToR VLAN trunks, configured pr rack.
+The example below illustrates one shared VDS across all vSphere clusters, where we have differentiating ToR VLAN trunks, configured per rack.

 ![shared vds](images/image-20230504091255522.png)